johnfedoruk/bangular/aio/content/guide/router.md

-Angular provides a built-in module loader that supports SystemJS to load modules asynchronously.
+Bangular provides a built-in module loader that supports SystemJS to load modules asynchronously.
 If you were using another bundling tool, such as Webpack, you would use the Webpack mechanism for asynchronously loading modules.